microsoft/azure_arc/docs/azure_arc_jumpstart/azure_arc_k8s/aks/aks_arm_template/_index.md

 The following README will guide you on how to use the provided [Azure ARM Template](https://docs.microsoft.com/en-us/azure/azure-resource-manager/templates/overview) to deploy an [Azure Kubernetes Service (AKS)](https://docs.microsoft.com/en-us/azure/aks/intro-kubernetes) cluster and connected it as an Azure Arc cluster resource.

-  > **Note: Since AKS is a 1st-party Azure solution and natively supports capabilities such as [Azure Monitor](https://docs.microsoft.com/en-us/azure/azure-monitor/insights/container-insights-overview) integration as well as GitOps configurations (currently in preview), it is not expected for an AKS cluster to be projected as an Azure Arc enabled Kubernetes cluster.
+  > **Note: Since AKS is a 1st-party Azure solution and natively supports capabilities such as [Azure Monitor](https://docs.microsoft.com/en-us/azure/azure-monitor/insights/container-insights-overview) integration as well as GitOps configurations (currently in preview), it is not expected for an AKS cluster to be projected as an Azure Arc-enabled Kubernetes cluster.
 The following scenario should ONLY be used for demo and testing purposes.**

 ## Prerequisites